Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

 ## Permissions
 To make an analysis or data mart; make sure you have permissions to create an analysis or data mart.
 Make sure the user of the analysis has read & execute permissions to the analysis and data mart.

+## Synchronizing settings across multiple nodes
+If you are deploying data marts on multiple nodes, you have to synchronize some settings across the nodes.
+Se [Synchronizing cryptographic keys and settings in an application server cluster](../../../developers/installation-and-configuration/configure-and-maintain-genus-server/synchronizing-crypo-keys-in-a-cluster.md)

 ## Genus Configuration
 *   Try typing the **Virtual Directory** of a data set with only lower case letters
 *   Make sure the redirect internet host name setting in Genus Services Options is correctly set.